ElemexJ/Web-development-project/README.md

 If you wish to create an account, please do so.
 If not use this user and password:
 Username: a
 Password: a

+# CREDITS
+- Images from various online sites
+- Gemini for helping with CSS, HTML navigation and Python coding
+- Yi Ping for helping me python coding (Login and Signup)
+- Brandon for helping me with python coding (website registering)
+- benpaddlejones for the original Flask template and instructions